ghc/ghc/docs/users_guide/profiling.rst

     get 5 samples per second.
 This only affects heap profiling; time profiles are always sampled with the frequency of the RTS clock.
 See :ref:`prof-time-options` for changing that.

+.. rts-flag:: --no-automatic-heap-samples

+    :since: 9.2.1

+    Don't start heap profiling from the start of program execution.
+If this option is enabled, it's expected that the user will manually start heap profiling or request specific samples using functions from ``GHC.Profiling``.

 .. rts-flag:: -xt